isaiasmatewos/texpand-site/docs/text-input-assistant.md

 The available options are:

-### Notification

-Allows you to open TIA by displaying an ongoing notification, tapping it will open TIA.
+• <b>Notification</b>: allows you to open TIA by displaying an ongoing notification, tap it to open TIA.

 ![Open Text Input Assistant via notification](img/tia_notif_access.png)

-### Accessibility Button

-Accessibility button is a system provided button that is displayed at the navigation area of your phone.
-You can use this button to show/hide TIA, if it's configured to do so.
+• <b>Accessibility Button</b>: this is a system provided button that is displayed at the navigation area of your phone.
+You can use this button to show/hide TIA.

-> You will need to disable and then [enable Texpand's accessibility service](/getting-started?id=enabling-accessibility-service ':target=_self') for this option to take effect.

 ![Accessibility Button](img/tia_accessibility_button.png)

->In Android 10, if Google's gesture navigation is enabled, you have to swipe up from the bottom of the screen with two fingers to show/hide TIA.
+>In Android 10, when Google's gesture navigation is enabled, this button is replaced by a gesture, swipe up from the bottom of the screen with two fingers to show/hide TIA.

-### Fingerprint gesture

-Allows you to show/hide TIA by a fingerprint gesture.
+• <b>Fingerprint gesture</b>: allows you to show/hide TIA by a fingerprint gesture.
 By default a swipe up fingerprint gesture will show/hide TIA, but you can choose a fingerprint gesture direction by going to:

 *Open Texpand → Menu (⠇) → Settings → Text Input Assistant → Fingerprint gesture direction*

-> You will need to disable and then [enable Texpand's accessibility service](/getting-started?id=enabling-accessibility-service ':target=_self') for this option to take effect.

 > If your device have a fingerprint gesture to perform other actions, e.g pulling down the notification shade in Pixel phones, choosing to open TIA via a fingerprint gesture will disable this functionality.
 And it may not work at all in some devices

-### Quick settings tile
+> ⚠️ Choosing to open TIA by accessibility button or fingerprint gesture requires [re-enabling](/getting-started?id=enabling-accessibility-service ':target=_self') Texpand accessibility service to fully take effect.

-Additionally TIA can be opened by adding a quick settings tile.
+• <b>Quick settings tile</b>: additionally TIA can be opened by adding a quick settings tile.
 Here's how to do that:

 <p align="center" style="margin-top: 60px; margin-bottom: 60px;">
   <video autoplay="false" loop="false" width="240" src="img/quick_settings_tile.mp4"
   	alt="How to add Text Input Assistant's quick setting tile">
 </p>

+## Searching for items

+To search for items, simply start typing when TIA shows up, you can  switch between the "Phrases" and "Clipboard" to see their respective search results.

+If you have [disabled](#show-keyboard-on-open) the keyboard from showing up when TIA is opened, tap the search field to begin searching.

 ## Accessing phrase list items

-To access phrase list items, find the phrase list and tap it to see it's contents.
-You can go back to the main list by tapping "Back to phrases".
+To see phrase list contents tap it, to go back to the main list tap the "Back to phrases" button at the top.

 ![TIA phrase list items](img/tia_access_phrase_list.png)